0xPolygonMiden/miden-vm/docs/src/intro/usage.md

 Miden VM proof generation can be accelerated via GPUs.
 Currently, GPU acceleration is enabled only on Apple silicon hardware (via [Metal](<https://en.wikipedia.org/wiki/Metal_(API)>)).
 To compile Miden VM with Metal acceleration enabled, you can run the following command:

 ```
-make build-metal
+make exec-metal
 ```

-Similar to `make build` command, this will place the resulting `miden` executable into the `./target/optimized` directory.
+Similar to `make exec` command, this will place the resulting `miden` executable into the `./target/optimized` directory.

 Currently, GPU acceleration is applicable only to recursive proofs which can be generated using the `-r` flag.